CapitalJ15/Getting_and_Cleaning_Data/CodeBook.md

 * all_subj, listing the ID associated with each data record (10,299 rows x 1 column)
 * all_data, containing the feature data for each record (10,299 rows x 561 columns)

 As noted in Section 6, certain variables in the dataset were estimated based on the actual smartphone signal data.
-These derived variables included mean value and standard deviation, represented by appending ìmean()î or ìstd()î to the variable name along with the axial direction.
-Examples include tBodyAcc-mean()-X and tGravityAcc-std()-Y. For this assignment, the columns in all_data whose names contain either ìmean()î or ìstd()î were extracted from the list of 561 variables (columns) in the feature vector.
+These derived variables included mean value and standard deviation, represented by appending ‚Äúmean()‚Äù or ‚Äústd()‚Äù to the variable name along with the axial direction.
+Examples include tBodyAcc-mean()-X and tGravityAcc-std()-Y. For this assignment, the columns in all_data whose names contain either ‚Äúmean()‚Äù or ‚Äústd()‚Äù were extracted from the list of 561 variables (columns) in the feature vector.
 There were 33 of each, so the dimensions of the new file, col_subset, are 10,299 rows x 66 columns.
 See Section 8 below for a list of the 66 selected features.

 The integer values in the all_activ file were transformed by replacing each activity code with its matching descriptive name as shown in Section 4 (WALKING, SITTING, etc.).

 The activity data, subject ID, and selected feature data were then combined into a single dataset of 10,299 rows x 68 columns.
-The first two columns are labeled ìActivityî and ìSubject_ID.î The remaining column labels are the 66 features containing either ìmean()î or ìstd()î in their names.
+The first two columns are labeled ‚ÄúActivity‚Äù and ‚ÄúSubject_ID.‚Äù The remaining column labels are the 66 features containing either ‚Äúmean()‚Äù or ‚Äústd()‚Äù in their names.

 The process described above covers steps 1-4 of the assignment.
 Before creating the second dataset, the dplyr library was loaded to take advantage of its functionality.

 To create the second dataset as instructed in step 5, the data were grouped by activity and subject, and the averages (means) within each group were calculated for each of the 66 features.
 The results were reduced to a wide-form tidy dataset of unique values consisting of 180 rows (30 subjects x 6 activities) and 68 columns (Activity, Subject_ID, and the 66 previously selected features).
 Rows were sorted by Activity (in alphabetical order) and then by Subject_ID (from 1 to 30).
-New feature column labels with the prefix ìMean ofî were attached.
+New feature column labels with the prefix ‚ÄúMean of‚Äù were attached.
 This dataset of averages was saved as tidyset2.txt.

-NOTE: To load the tidy dataset back into R, use this code:  read.table("tidyset2.txt", header=TRUE)
+NOTE: To load the tidy dataset back into R, use this code:  `read.table("tidyset2.txt", header=TRUE)`

-8. SELECTED FEATURES: MEAN & STANDARD DEVIATION MEASUREMENTS
+###8.
+SELECTED FEATURES: MEAN & STANDARD DEVIATION MEASUREMENTS

 These are the features extracted for Step 2 of the assignment.
-As noted in Section 6, variables with the prefix ìtî are in the time domain, and those with the prefix ìfî are in the frequency domain.
-Suffixes ì-X,î ì-Y,î and ì-Zî represent spatial axes.
-See Section 6 for definitions of derived-value suffixes such as ì-max()î and ì-min().î
+As noted in Section 6, variables with the prefix ‚Äút‚Äù are in the time domain, and those with the prefix ‚Äúf‚Äù are in the frequency domain.
+Suffixes ‚Äú-X,‚Äù ‚Äú-Y,‚Äù and ‚Äú-Z‚Äù represent spatial axes.
+See Section 6 for definitions of derived-value suffixes such as ‚Äú-max()‚Äù and ‚Äú-min().‚Äù

 1 tBodyAcc-mean()-X
 2 tBodyAcc-mean()-Y